groupdocs-signature/GroupDocs.Signature-Products/content/signature/nodejs-java/modify/pptx.en.md

 ############################# More Operations #####################
 more_operations:
     enable: true
-    title: "Explore Our Signature and Functionality Options"
+    title: "Explore our signature and functionality options"
     exclude: "modify"
     description: "We provide a rich array of signature capabilities along with numerous operational tools"
     items: